 Inflation is a huge and ever-present danger, especially for the Westerner, in both the Hinayāna and the Mahayāna contexts – and in the Vajrayāna, as I shall be explaining below.
 In the ‘self-development’ myth of the Hinayāna, it is the brutal asura shadow of the Hero archetype that we can fall into; while in the devotional-receptive, ‘self-surrender’ myth of the Mahayāna, the inflation can be even more complex.
 The central archetype in the Hinayāna myth, when experienced by the Western mind, is the self-conquering spiritual Hero.
 When the Western mind embraces the Mahayāna however, the central archetype is the Bodhisattva as Saviour.
 This archetype, the archetype of the Messiah, or Saviour – and its dysfunctional shadow side – is something that the West knows very well indeed.
 Indeed the myth of Jesus Christ is always in the background for us in the West.
 Even when we consciously reject that myth, it continues to be part of our collective psychology.

 What I am saying here, is not that traditional Mahayāna Buddhism sees the Bodhisattva as a Messianic saviour figure.
 Rather, am wanting to highlight the fact that the Western mind, viewing the Mahayāna through the conscious or unconscious cultural lens of the Greek hero myths and the Christian myth, can tend to reduce the Bodhisattva archetype to what it knows best, and can miss what the tradition is actually pointing to.
 We even need to take care with Subhuti’s conceptualisation of the Mahayāna as a ‘self-surrender’ myth.
-This notion of ‘self-surrender’ could easily be taken incorrectly by the Christianised Western mind, with it’s violent story of mass salvation through the submission and self-sacrifice of the crucified Saviour.
+This notion of ‘self-surrender’ could easily be taken incorrectly by the Christianised Western mind – in which the curious and disturbing neo-Pagan scapegoat story of mass salvation through the complete submission and violent self-sacrifice of the crucified Saviour, is ever present.

 Individuality Through Devotional Receptivity